Your Ad Here

 After we took that curve.

-The next curve showed Pilot's Knob.
+The next curve brought Pilot's Knob into view.

 We took a tight curve as we continued to descend.

-As we started down "Son of a Gun Hill".
+The train started down "Son of a Gun Hill".

-The run is absolutely fantastic.
+This run was absolutely fantastic.

 I love snow on trees!